russmckendrick/records/content/artist/leon-bridges/_index.md

 ---
 title: "Leon Bridges"
-summary: "Todd Michael \"Leon\" Bridges is an American singer, songwriter, and record producer.
-He signed with Columbia Records to release his debut studio album, Coming Home , which peaked at number six on the Billboard 200, received platinum certification by the Recording Industry Association of America and earned a nomination for Best R&B Album at the 58th Annual Grammy Awards.
-His second and third albums, Good Thing and Gold-Diggers Sound also earned Grammy nominations for Best R&B Album; the former peaked at number three on the chart while the latter peaked at number 17 and saw critical acclaim.
-His 2018 single \"Bet Ain't Worth The Hand\" won the Grammy Award for Best Traditional R&B Performance."
+summary: "American gospel/soul vocalist, songwriter, multi-instrumentalist, producer, and artist.
+Born: 13 July 1989 in Atlanta, Georgia, USA.
+Bridges is from Fort Worth, Texas, and is best known for song \"\" , taken from his debut album of the same name, \"\" – later nominated at the 58th Annual Grammy Awards for Best R&B Album.
+He went on to release another two albums, with track \"Bet Ain't Worth the Hand\", from second album \"\" , winning Best Traditional R&B Performance at the 61st Annual Grammy Awards ."
 slug: "leon-bridges"
 image: "leon-bridges.jpg"
 apple_music_artist_url: "https://music.apple.com/gb/artist/leon-bridges/961252454"